brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 layout: post
 title:  Aconcagua (6,961m)
 description: Climbing the Highest Peak in South America.
-date:   2015-02-09 12:00:0 +0000
+date:   2015-02-09 12:00:00 +0000
 image:  '/images/aconcagua0.jpeg'
 tags:
 ---
 This is my account of climbing one of the world's highest and harshest peaks.
-Aconcagua is a world away from the lush slopes of Kilimanjaro.
+Aconcagua is a world away from the lush slopes of [Kilimanjaro](kilimanjaro).
 It's a place of extreme aridity, punishing winds, and a physiological toll that turns the final push into a battle of attrition.
-After months of acclimatization, I joined a team in Mendoza to test myself against the highest peak outside of Asia.
+After months of acclimatization, I joined a team in Mendoza to test myself on the highest peak outside of Asia.
 I learned that on a mountain with a 30% success rate, physical fitness is only the baseline.
 The rest is discipline, mental toughness, and patience.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua01.webp">